Food

 Community growing space - The Library

 One of the suggestions for improvements from our Green Campus Group, was to develop a community growing space.
-We were successful in achieving funding from the Salford Advantage Fund for this.
-We used ideas from a focus group to identify a suitable location (behind Clifford Whitworth library) and develop a design for the space that is accessible and reuses materials.
-The space is now in use and is regularly used by students, staff and local community members to rest, socialise, study, work or garden.
-We use this space to grow a variety of plants, including herbs and even vegetables.
-Some of the things we grow include beetroot, lettuce, chives, parsley, wildflowers, sage and thyme.
+We were successful in achieving funding a couple years ago and collaborated with staff and students to identify a suitable location (behind Clifford Whitworth library) and develop a design for the space that is accessible and reuses materials.
+The space is up and running and is regularly used to rest, socialise, study and garden.
+Some of the things we grow include beetroot, lettuce, chives, parsley, joganberry, potatoes, and kiwi!

 Community growing space - Dementia Hub